shabbyrobe/tempe/README.rst

 anyway.
 Context-specific escaping filters spring instantly to mind.

-Tempe's core is also much simpler than Mustache - it comes with fewer features by default, but the primitives it does provide make it possible to provide all of the same features.
+Tempe's core is also much simpler than Mustache - it comes with fewer features by default, but the primitives it does provide make it possible to provide a feature-complete replacement.
 Tempe comes with an implementation of these features you can use if you wish, though you do not have to.

 Because of this design, Tempe can also be used to create your own templating DSL using its primitives - you can strip it back to almost nothing and tailor it to your needs.
 This